UPDATED AUGUST 2025

 Daisie Bradshaw

-Daisie Bradshaw, 68-years old, was killed by her daughter's two dogs.
-Police responded to a 911 call for an unresponsive female at a home on Simonson Avenue.
-Police found Bradshaw's body in the basement covered in bite marks, bruises and lacerations, along with two dogs soaked in blood.
-The dogs belong to Bradshaw's daughter, Dawn Schoentube, who also lives in the basement, but was away at the time.
-Authorities impounded both dogs.
-About 10 days later, both dogs were listed on the NYC Urgent Dog website, which urges people to adopt dogs on death row.
-Both of the male dogs, listed as pit bull-mixes, were stated to be "on hold for legal reasons."
-To stop the city from euthanizing the dogs, Schoentube testified at a hearing that Bradshaw "was an intruder in my apartment" and had "provoked" the dogs.
+Daisie Bradshaw, 68-years old, was killed by her daughter's dogs.
+NYPD officers responded to a 911 call for an unresponsive female on Simonson Avenue around 9:40 am.
+Police found Bradshaw's body in the basement of her Staten Island home covered in bite marks, bruises and lacerations, along with two blood-soaked dogs.
+The canines belong to Bradshaw's daughter, Dawn Schoentube, who also lives in the basement, but was away at the time.
+Police impounded both dogs.
+About 10 days later, the dogs were listed on the NYC Urgent Dog website, which urges people to adopt dogs on death row.
+Both dogs, "Jacob" and "Panda," were identified as male pit bull-mixes that were "on hold for legal reasons."
+To stop the city from euthanizing the dogs, Schoentube testified at a hearing that her own mother "was an intruder in my apartment" and had "provoked" the dogs.
 Schoentube's husband conjectured Bradshaw may have had an epileptic seizure, prompting the attack, despite the fact that Bradshaw had never had a seizure before.
 Both dogs were euthanized. [source citations]

 Date of death: October 25, 2016 Chained: No